 The secret to authentic Pluckers-style wings lies in both the frying technique and the carefully balanced sauce.
 Double-frying the wings (first at a lower temperature, then at a higher one) creates that perfect crispy exterior while maintaining juicy meat inside.
-The buffalo sauce achieves its distinctive flavor profile through the combination of Frank’s Red Hot as a base with fresh jalapeños for an additional layer of heat that builds gradually rather than overwhelming the palate immediately.
-The butter smooths out the acidic edge of the hot sauce while adding richness.
-This method replicates the restaurant experience because it focuses on the same core principles: proper wing preparation, quality ingredients, and the perfect sauce-to-wing ratio.
+The buffalo sauce achieves its distinctive flavor profile by combining Frank’s Red Hot as a base with fresh jalapeños for an additional layer of heat that builds gradually rather than overwhelming the palate immediately.
+The butter smooths out the hot sauce’s acidic edge while adding richness.
+This method replicates the restaurant experience by focusing on the same core principles: proper wing preparation, high-quality ingredients, and the perfect sauce-to-wing ratio.

 Ingredients